j3k0/supercouch/README.md

 By default, supercouch will connect to redis running on localhost port 6389.
 Note that it is meant to work on a central redis server (or cluster), so all nodes of your CouchDB cluster should connect to the same database.

 Use `/opt/supercouch/bin/supercouch --help` for a list of options.

+## Usage from your app

+* See [supercouch.nano](https://github.com/j3k0/supercouch/tree/master/lib/supercouch.nano) for the NodeJS client library.

 ## Emit Commands